 The best current organising strategy is the one developed by the Angry Workers Collective in the UK.
 This strategy, from their book ‘Class Power On Zero Hours’, is based on a workplace orientation, solidarity networks, having a newspaper and being well organised.
+Notes From Below is another important organisation in the UK that can help get you going and is also important to showing the method of workers inquiry.

 The strategy is based on local areas with solidarity networks in industrial areas and corridors.
 These would be based in a part of your city that is manageable in size and localised to a section of your city or town, for example by quarters and based on the layout of your city.